Make Your Logs Work for You

 #2: Stream Logs Until a Specific Point in Time

-Docker provides the option to only stream logs from a specific time.
+Docker provides the option to only stream logs from a specific period of time.
 For example, logs written during the first three seconds when the container was active can tell you if the container started successfully.
 In this case, you don’t have to create a never-ending stream of logs.
-Here, you can use the until option with the follow option.
+Here, you can use the until option in combination with the follow option.
 The until option allows you to specify a time span for which the container should print logs to your CLI.

 docker logs --follow --until=3s

-You can use different notations to designate the timescale.
+Note that you can use different notations to designate the timescale.
 For example, to see the logs for the last 30 minutes, use the following command:

 docker logs --follow --until=30m